LiamYaoLian/blog-source/blog/source/_posts/SQL-Query-Tuning.md

 The protocol is half-duplex, which means that at any given time the MySQL server can be either sending or receiving messages, but not both.
 It also means there is no way to cut a message short.

+the temporary table created by the subquery has no indexes.

 # Metrics
 query cost metrics include:
 - Execution time
 - Number of rows examined
 - Number of rows returned

-access types: a full table scan > index scans > range scans > unique index lookups > constants
+Note: access types: a full table scan > index scans > range scans > unique index lookups > constants

-the temporary table created by the subquery has no indexes.

 # Best Practices
-* Cache frequently-read but rarely updated data
 * Try changing the schema such as using summary tables
 * Try covering indexes
 * Use as few queries as possible, but sometimes executing a few simple queries instead of one complex one.
 * Avoid retrieving unnecessary data such as `select *`
+* union
+  - filter out unnecessary rows within union
+  - use union all instead of union if possible
 * Sometimes avoid correlated subqueries.
   - use join
   - or manually generate the IN() list by executing the subquery as a separate query with GROUP_CONCAT().
 Sometimes this can be faster than a JOIN.
-* union
-  - filter out unnecessary rows within union
-  - use union all instead of union if possible
-* in
-  - if "in" list is too large, it can be slow.
-The optimizer will “share” the list by copying it to the corresponding columns in all related tables.
 * join
-  - Consider the join order when adding indexes.
-If you’re joining tables A and B on column c and the query optimizer decides to join the tables in the order B, A, you don’t need to index the column on table B. In general, you need to add indexes only on the second table in the join order, unless they’re needed for some other reason.
   - decompose a join by running multiple single-table queries instead of a multitable join, and then performing the join in the application.
 For example, instead of this single query:
   ```
   mysql> SELECT * FROM tag